Suspicious Activity Reporting (SAR) for

 has developed SAR awareness training for key non-law enforcement constituencies, or “hometown security partners,” who are important to the SAR effort.
 The everyday duties and responsibilities of public health and health care professionals place them in a unique position to observe suspicious activity that, when viewed within the context, facts, and circumstances, may indicate preoperational planning of a terrorist-related incident.
 This awareness training is designed to assist public health and health care professionals in understanding their critical role as homeland security partners; recognizing what kinds of suspicious behaviors are associated with pre-incident terrorism activities; understanding how and where to report suspicious activity; protecting privacy, civil rights, and civil liberties; and ensuring compliance with applicable patient confidentiality laws.
 The integration of public health and health care professionals into the SAR process and the information sharing activities of state and local fusion centers will benefit the collective homeland security effort by enhancing the preparedness of public health and health care organizations across the country, while supporting the prevention, protection, response, and recovery efforts of all homeland security partners.

-For health care facilities / hospitals that employees security or public safety officers please go to our Law Enforcement/Security Professional section for NSI- Line Officer Training (Version 2), NSI- Private Sector Securty Training or Behavior Threat Detection (BTD) courses or any other additional training opportunities
+For health care facilities / hospitals that employees security or public safety officers please go to our Law Enforcement/Security Professional section for NSI- Line Officer Training (Version 2), NSI- Private Sector Security Training or Behavior Threat Detection (BTD) courses for additional training opportunities